Osteoporosis – Diagnosis, Symptoms, and Treatment

 What is Osteoporosis?

-Osteoporosis is characterized by decreased bone density and increased fragility.
 This condition most often affects postmenopausal women but may also occur in elderly men and in the setting of other diseases.
-Osteoporosis usually does not cause symptoms in of itself, but can lead to an increased risk for bone fractures.
+Osteoporosis usually does not cause symptoms in of itself but significantly increases the risk of bone fractures.

 What Causes Osteoporosis?